Pivotal Platform Documentation

 Available runtimes are based on:

-See Pivotal Platform Runtimes for more information about Pivotal Platform runtime environments.
+For more information about Pivotal Platform runtime environments, see Pivotal Platform Runtimes

 The most relevant places to start in the Pivotal Platform documentation depend on the roles you expect to fulfill with the Pivotal Platform platform.

-The topics linked below list the best documentation starting points for the following roles:
+The topics linked below list the best documentation starting points for these roles:

 For a general introduction to Pivotal runtimes and how they work, see: